 For all interface requests the following definitions of the content of fields apply:

-transactionIdentifier – must be the same as the gml:id of the VTSDigitalInformationMessage element in the data being passed.
+transactionIdentifier – must be the same as the UUID part gml:id of the VTSDigitalInformationMessage element in the data being passed.
+This means that the “id-“ prefix of the gml:id must be removed to get the UUID.

 Upload